Following in the Footsteps of Juan B. Rael

 Instructor: Lauren Addario

-Content Development, Translation, & Editing: Dr. Estevan Rael-Galvez, Director, Manitos Community Memory Project with support from Celina Garcia, Mimi Roberts, Isabel Trujillo, Patricia Trujillo Oviedo, John Valdez, Frank Wimberly, and Lisa Pacheco, Editorial Director Museum of New Mexico Press.
+Content Development, Translation, & Editing: Dr. Estevan Rael-Galvez, Director, Manitos Community Memory Project with support from Celina Garcia, Mimi Roberts, Isabel Trujillo, Patricia Trujillo Oviedo, John Valdez, Frank Wimberly, Lisa Pacheco, Editorial Director Museum of New Mexico Press, and Anna Gallegos, Director of Museum of New Mexico Press.